 The son of the slave was very upset that he had to leave his parents’ house, but he had no choice.
 Out of frustration, he became addicted to drinking and began visiting brothels.
 During this shameful period, he would think of what had happened to him in his life, and thoughts of anger would engulf him: “Either way, I do not deserve what happened to me.
 If I am the son of the king, then certainly I do not deserve this, that I should be persecuted.
 And if I am not the son of the king, I also don’t deserve this, that I should have to flee for my life!”
 Out of anger, he thought that he would just continue to waste his life away.

 One day he went out for a walk on his own.
-He laid down to rest, and again the constant thoughts he had become accustomed to thinking began to run through his mind.
-But then he started thinking differently: “To the contrary, if G-d did such a thing and had the son of the king and a son of a slave exchanged, even though it is puzzling and incomprehensible to me, does it justify my behavior that should I act in such a way?”
-Then he began to sigh and regret his depraved behavior very much.
-The moment he stopped justifying his actions because of what G-d had done to him was also the decisive moment when the process began which caused him to return to the throne (from Rabbi Nachman’s Stories, #11, “The Exchanged Children”).
+He laid down to rest, and again the constant thoughts he had become accustomed to thinking started running through his mind.
+But then, he suddenly started to see things differently: “On the contrary, if G-d can do such a thing, that the son of a king and the son of a slave should be exchanged, then behold, G-d runs the world as he sees fit and according to His will.
+That being the case, is my present behavior in any way justified?!
+Is it really fitting that I should be conducting myself like this?”
+He then began to sigh and deeply regret his depraved behavior until that point.
+The moment he internalized the fact that G-d is running the world and that he is where he is because that is where G-d intended for him to be, he then realized that he needed to repent and stop justifying his behavior because of what G-d had done to him.
+It was specifically this new way of thinking that began the process which eventually caused him to return him to the throne (Sipurei Maasiot/Rabbi Nachman’s Tales, Story 11, “The Exchanged Children”).

 A person is required to leave everything and sacrifice the habits and strive for the desired goal for the sake of a Superior goal!